- Classes in Spanish and English

 - Official transcript

-- Oral interview to confirm Spanish language proficiency (if coursework with Argentine students is desired)
+- Completion of oral interview (if coursework with Argentine students is desired)

 - Entry requirement: valid passport with proof of payment of reciprocity fee and supporting documents

 Dates & Fees

 TOTAL CREDIT HOURS